ivandevp/Book/chapter-3.md

 }
 else {
-  // It appears no image was supplied so let's return an error and tell the user to provide one. response.render('home', { layout: 'base', formError: 'You must upload a profile image.' });
+  // It appears no image was supplied so let's return an error and tell the user to provide one. response.render('home', { layout: 'main', formError: 'You must upload a profile image.' });
 }

 ...